MHILX/demo-nestjs-api/NestJS-Overview.md

 ### Some of the main features:

-- Modular application structure through [modules](https://docs.nestjs.com/modules).
-Each part of the app can be split into self-contained modules.
-This makes the code more organized and maintainable.

-- Dependency injection built into the framework core.
-Nest manages dependencies automatically through the `@Injectable()` decorator.
+- Modular Architecture: NestJS is based on the modular architecture pattern, allowing developers to create reusable code and organize their applications into logical [modules](https://docs.nestjs.com/modules).

+- Dependency Injection: NestJS uses dependency injection to manage the creation and lifecycle of objects.
+This makes it easier to write scalable and maintainable applications by allowing developers to easily create and manage complex object graphs.

+- Middleware: NestJS supports middleware, which can be used to add functionality to an application's request/response cycle.
+Middleware can be used for tasks such as logging, error handling, and authentication.

+- API Development: NestJS provides proper support for [REST APIs](https://restfulapi.net/), [GraphQL](https://docs.nestjs.com/graphql/quick-start), [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and [gRPC](https://docs.nestjs.com/microservices/grpc#overview).

+- Database tools like [TypeORM](https://typeorm.io/) for entity management and CRUD operations are avaialble for easy integration.

+- Built-in utilities like [guards](https://docs.nestjs.com/guards), [pipes](https://docs.nestjs.com/pipes), [interceptors](https://docs.nestjs.com/interceptors) and exception filters for cross-cutting concerns like security, loggin, error handling, etc. are available in the framework.

 - [OpenAPI (Swagger)](https://www.openapis.org/): This makes it easy to document the API and test it.

-- [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API): This makes it easy to implement real-time communication.

-- [GraphQL](https://graphql.org/): This makes it easy to implement GraphQL APIs.

-- Built-in support for RxJS observables out of the box.
-Async code is simplified and promises are avoided.

-- Database tools like [TypeORM](https://typeorm.io/) for entity management and CRUD operations.
-Connectors are available for MongoDB, PostgreSQL etc.

-- Validation and sanitation features using classes-transformer and class-validator.
-Input is validated easily.

-- Routing system similar to Express with controller class routing handling HTTP requests.

-- Built-in utilities like [guards](https://docs.nestjs.com/guards), [pipes](https://docs.nestjs.com/pipes), [interceptors](https://docs.nestjs.com/interceptors) and exception filters for cross-cutting concerns like security, loggin, error handling, etc.

-- Proper support for [REST APIs](https://restfulapi.net/)  with abstract classes like Services, [Controllers](https://docs.nestjs.com/interceptors), etc.

 ## NestJS vs Express